How Much Does Invoice Factoring Costs?

 This section will help you understand how factoring rates are usually structured

 Factoring companies use several parameters to structure their discount rates.
-Understanding how rates are structured is crucial when evaluating factoring agreements.
-We will now describe the two most common approaches, with examples, currently used in the factoring industry.
+Understanding these structures is crucial when evaluating factoring agreements.
+We will now describe and exemplify the two most common approaches.

 - Let’s say that you are selling a $100 invoice that will be paid in 60 days.
 You have been offered an advance rate of 80%.